 - After a while, you will see the Recovery screen

-- When the Recovery menu shows up, use the Volume button to navigate to the Wipe cache partition option
+- When the Recovery menu shows up, use the Volume button to navigate the Wipe cache partition option.

 - Select that using the Power button.